ldeology/VOIP-Caster/README.md

 Click **Open Configuration** in the plugin settings.
 From there you can:

 - Toggle which events get announced
-- Set a custom phrase for each event — use `{name}` where the username should go
+- Set a custom phrase for each event - use `{name}` where the username should go
 - Pick a voice, adjust volume, speed, and pitch
-- Set a per-user cooldown so it doesn't spam you
+- Set a cooldown so it doesn't spam you

 Preview buttons let you hear each phrase before saving.